nirleibushor/ImageHoleFilling/README.txt

 ## Section 5 ##

-for this section I implemented an approximating algorithm which fills the outmost perimeter of missing pixels first, and then goes to the inner perimeter, until all pixels are filled.
+for this section I implemented an approximating algorithm which fills the outmost perimeter of missing pixels first, and then goes to the inner perimeter, and so on, until all missing pixels are filled.
-To fill eac pixel, I consider the average of the pixels which aren't missing, only from the neighborhood of this pixel.
+To fill each pixel, the algorithm considers the average of the pixels which aren't missing, only from the neighborhood of this pixel.
 This way, we obtain O(n) runtime.